landaire/landaire.net/content/2021-12-27-yaesu-obfuscation.md

 2. `lpName`, the resource name.
 3. `lpType`, the reosurce type.

-In our disassembler we can look for references to the `RES_UPDATE_INFO` string and find calls to `FindResourceA` with this string as an argument in the `lpName` position.
+In our disassembler we can look for references to the `RES_UPDATE_INFO` string and look for calls to `FindResourceA` with this string as an argument in the `lpName` position.

 {{ resize_image(path="/img/yaesu/update_info_xrefs.png", width=800, height=800, op="fit") }}